Women in science: Europe after World War II

 Dorothy Hodgkin analyzed the molecular structure of complex chemicals by studying diffraction patterns caused by passing X-rays through crystals.
 She won the 1964 Nobel prize for chemistry for discovering the structure of vitamin B12, becoming the third woman to win the prize for chemistry.

 Irène Joliot-Curie, daughter of Marie Curie, won the 1935 Nobel Prize for chemistry with her husband Frédéric Joliot for their work in radioactive isotopes leading to nuclear fission.
 This made the Curies the family with the most Nobel laureates to date.

 Palaeoanthropologist Mary Leakey discovered the first skull of a fossil ape on Rusinga Island and also a noted robust Australopithecine.

 Italian neurologist Rita Levi-Montalcini received the 1986 Nobel Prize in Physiology or Medicine for the discovery of Nerve growth factor (NGF).
 Her work allowed for a further potential understanding of different diseases such as tumors, delayed healing, malformations, and others.
 This research led to her winning the Nobel Prize for Physiology or Medicine alongside Stanley Cohen in 1986.
 While making advancements in medicine and science, Rita Levi-Montalcini was also active politically throughout her life.
 She was appointed a Senator for Life in the Italian Senate in 2001 and is the oldest Nobel laureate ever to have lived.

 Zoologist Anne McLaren conducted studied in genetics which led to advances in in vitro fertilization.
 She became the first female officer of the Royal Society in 331 years.

 Christiane Nüsslein-Volhard received the Nobel Prize in Physiology or Medicine in 1995 for research on the genetic control of embryonic development.
 She also started the Christiane Nüsslein-Volhard Foundation (Christiane Nüsslein-Volhard Stiftung), to aid promising young female German scientists with children.

 Bertha Swirles was a theoretical physicist who made a number of contributions to early quantum theory.
 She co-authored the well-known textbook Methods of Mathematical Physics with her husband Sir Harold Jeffreys.

 United States after World War II

+Immediately after the end of World War II, the country saw a "retrenchment of positions for women" as male veterans returned and began filling open job positions.
+While men benefited from the opportunities of the G.I.
+Bill, some women had success with programs such as Women Accepted for Volunteer Emergency Service (WAVES), a women's branch of the US Navy Reserve.
+The Society of Women Engineers held their first meeting in 1950.
+Although NASA was established in 1958, women were only admitted to the astronaut program in 1983, 25 years later.

 Kay McNulty, Betty Jennings, Betty Snyder, Marlyn Wescoff, Fran Bilas and Ruth Lichterman were six of the original programmers for the ENIAC, the first general purpose electronic computer.

 Linda B. Buck is a neurobiologist who was awarded the 2004 Nobel Prize in Physiology or Medicine along with Richard Axel for their work on olfactory receptors.